8 Thesis ready for assessment – Phase 3/3

 • a closing (conclusions or summary)

 Thesis self-assessment means critical reflection of your own learning.
 It allows you to reflect upon yourself as a learner, while evaluating the objectives you have set for the thesis, their attainment and potential areas for development.
-Assess your thesis with the help of the self-assessment form.

-If you have written the thesis with a pair, both of you must make separate self-assessment with personal reflection.
+If you have written the thesis with a pair, both of you make separate self-assessment with personal reflection.
 Before returning the self-assessment to Wihi, combine the files to a single pdf.

 Return